DCFUKSURMOM/lf2000_kernel-rt-NoOC/README.md

 To use an SD card you'll need an SD card adapter cartridge, I've designed on that works but its not pre-assembled and can be pricy to put together, the most expensive part is the board shipping.

-I don't see a dingle dime of the money, the board files are free, services like jlcpcb and pcbway are just expensive (especially if you go with full assembly)
+I don't see a single dime of the money, the board files are free, services like jlcpcb and pcbway are just expensive (especially if you go with full assembly)

 Board files for my SD cart are here https://github.com/DCFUKSURMOM/LeapSD